 Design is the Silent Ambassador of Your Brand.

-Paul Rand says that "Design is the Silent Ambassador of Your Brand."
+Paul Rand states that "Design is the Silent Ambassador of Your Brand."
 The energy, the vision, the excitement, and the mission of your brand is all conveyed through design.
-So it's important to get it right.
+It's important to get it right.

 This is What You Really Need to Know.